MooersLab/writingLogTemplate/README.md

   + User proposals for HPC resources.
   + Gather the appropriate information from the literature.
   + Related current grant(s) and specific aim(s)
-  + Funding sources and account information (e.g., chartfield spreads).
+  + Funding sources and account information (e.g., chart field spreads).
   + Recruit collaborators.
   + Recruit lab members to do the work.
   + Career development plans for each lab member, including you.